Overview

 Distribution Center Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Establish freight flow and operational requirements is treated as a project decision point, not a handoff moment.
-We connect it to dock equipment lead times and keep the team aligned on what must be resolved before the next trade package moves.
+Establish freight flow, dock requirements, and operational support needs for the San Marcos site is treated as a project decision point, not a handoff moment.
+We connect it to dock equipment lead times with procurement released early in preconstruction to protect occupancy milestones and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Package shell, dock, and yard decisions for release
+Package shell, dock hardware, and yard decisions for early release around I-35 access and limestone subgrade realities

-Package shell, dock, and yard decisions for release is treated as a project decision point, not a handoff moment.
-We connect it to yard paving durability and keep the team aligned on what must be resolved before the next trade package moves.
+Package shell, dock hardware, and yard decisions for early release around I-35 access and limestone subgrade realities is treated as a project decision point, not a handoff moment.
+We connect it to yard paving durability on Hays County limestone subbase with heavy-truck axle load design criteria and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate structure, paving, and service infrastructure is treated as a project decision point, not a handoff moment.
-We connect it to support-space integration and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate structural erection, slab, paving, and service infrastructure under one schedule with TCEQ compliance tracked is treated as a project decision point, not a handoff moment.
+We connect it to support-space integration planned for phased delivery without disrupting core distribution operations and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Bring online support systems and operational equipment is treated as a project decision point, not a handoff moment.
-We connect it to occupancy turnover sequencing and keep the team aligned on what must be resolved before the next trade package moves.
+Bring online dock commissioning, support systems, and operational equipment timed to freight startup milestones is treated as a project decision point, not a handoff moment.
+We connect it to occupancy turnover sequencing tied to distribution operator startup timelines and freight ramp-up schedules and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver turnover around freight startup milestones is treated as a project decision point, not a handoff moment.
-We connect it to dock equipment lead times and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver turnover around day-one freight operations with Hays County CO and TCEQ closeout confirmed is treated as a project decision point, not a handoff moment.
+We connect it to dock equipment lead times with procurement released early in preconstruction to protect occupancy milestones and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit